GarudaNvim/GarudaNvim.github.io/docs/plugins.md

 **Git Integration**

 **Repository:** [lewis6991/gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim)
-Gitsigns displays git status indicators in the sign column, allowing you to view changes to files, stages, and commits directly in Neovim.
-It enhances the Neovim experience by integrating git-related information seamlessly.
+Gitsigns displays git status indicators in the sign column, allowing you to view changes to files, stages, and commits directly in GarudaNvim.
+It enhances the GarudaNvim experience by integrating git-related information seamlessly.

 ---